Code360In/katacoda-scenarios-32/build-docker-img/step1b.md

 Create a file named "DockerFile" as follows:

-The CMD specifies arguments that will be fed to the ENTRYPOINT.

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 # Use the latest debian linux image as a parent image